 Video: Learn About the New College Tax Credit

-Note: The tax credits discussed in this article have been extended to tax returns prepared for 2012.
+Note: The tax credits discussed in this article have been extended to tax returns prepared through 2017.

 Hi, I'm Tiffany Smith from TurboTax.
 Is college tuition in the future for you or your kids?
 Then check out this expanded federal tax break.